-Treatment regimen design for pregnant people
+Treatment regimen design for pregnant women/people

-Below are summarized some key points on treatment regimen design for pregnant people which we used in deciding on the treatment regimen for this person:
+Below are summarized some key points on treatment regimen design for pregnant women/people which we used in deciding on the treatment regimen for this person:

 - The only medication that is contra-indicated in pregnancy is amikacin (and other injectable agents).
-These should only be used if there are no other options to save the woman's life. - Pretomanid may have reproductive toxicity and should be avoided until additional data are available. - Pregnant people with DR-TB can receive linezolid, but need regular monthly monitoring of the complete blood count and iron supplementation. - Pregnant people with DR-TB can receive fluoroquinolones and bedaquiline safely but nutritional support should be considered to ensure adequate growth of the fetus. - Ethionamide and PAS may be used in pregnant people who have limited treatment options but could worsen the nausea and vomiting often associated with pregnancy and thus anti-emetic therapy should be considered if they must be administered.
+These should only be used if there are no other options to save the woman's life. - Pretomanid may have reproductive toxicity and should be avoided until additional data are available. - Pregnant women/people with DR-TB can receive linezolid, but need regular monthly monitoring of the complete blood count and iron supplementation. - Pregnant women/people with DR-TB can receive fluoroquinolones and bedaquiline safely but nutritional support should be considered to ensure adequate growth of the fetus. - Ethionamide and PAS may be used in pregnant women/people who have limited treatment options but could worsen the nausea and vomiting often associated with pregnancy and thus anti-emetic therapy should be considered if they must be administered.
 They may also be associated with an increased risk of hepatotoxicity.
-Ethionamide must be given with a prenatal vitamin given its association with neural tube defects. - Clofazimine may cause reversible hyperpigmentation in pregnant people and their infants but this resolves over weeks/months. - Pregnant people should not be excluded from receiving shorter regimens provided they meet the other criteria for these regimens.
+Ethionamide must be given with a prenatal vitamin given its association with neural tube defects. - Clofazimine may cause reversible hyperpigmentation in pregnant women/people and their infants but this resolves over weeks/months. - Pregnant women/people should receive one of the all-oral shorter regimens recommended in 2024 by the WHO, provided they meet all other criteria for receiving the regimens.
+These include the "BEAT Tuberculosis" regimen consisting of 6 months of bedaquiline, delamanid, linezolid, levofloxacin and clofazimine or one of the 3 recommended endTB regimens, which are nine-month regimens consisting of the following combinations: